Hollywood Party Tent Meeting

 Oliver Hardy died on August 7, 1957 and is buried at Valhalla Memorial Park in North Hollywood, California.
 Stan Laurel followed on February 23, 1965 with his final resting place in Forest Lawn Hollywood Hills, California.

-Fortunately for all of us, Laurel & Hardy films have provided much joy and laughter to people all over the world in the years since their passing and will continue to do the same for generations to come.
+Fortunately for all of us, Laurel & Hardy films have provided much joy and laughter to people all over the world in the years since their passing and will continue to do the same for many generations in the years ahead.